 Return business.
 I believe in treating my clients fairly.
 They are the lifeblood of my business.
 I operate a relationship driven business where human interaction and guidance is just as important as a financial transaction.
-My goal is to build business relationships that can last a lifetime.
+My goal is to build business relationships that last a lifetime.
 I’ve been successful in retaining repeat business because of my integrity (no, it’s not an oxymoron in real estate – not with me), sound advice and my knowledge in the local marketplace.
 When I show clients properties, it is important to give them ALL the facts – that means the pros and the cons.
 Every buyer/seller should be well-informed, know exactly what they are buying/selling, and risks (and benefits) associated with that purchase or sale.
 I prefer to stay out of court.

 On the listing side of my business….

 Listing Agents vs. Marketing Agents.
 Which do you want to work for you?
-Plain listing agents enter information in the computer and wait for their phone to ring.
+Simple listing agents enter information in the computer and wait for their phone to ring.
 They don’t think.
 They don’t have a strategy.
 They are drones.
 Marketing agents get creative.
 They strategize.
 They think out of the box.
 They offer value.
 They find the story that every property has and use that story to sell it for the highest possible price in the marketplace.
 I am a marketing agent.

 Independent Bespoke Brokerage vs. Big Box Brokerage.
 Starbucks doesn’t make the best coffee and the big real estate companies don’t give you the best personal service.
 What matters is your individual agent/broker.
 Your individual agent/broker is the one that will help you or hurt you.
 It doesn’t matter whether they work for a big brokerage company or a small one.
 Their guidance and experience is what can either get you involved in an amazing opportunity or the worst nightmare of your life.
 You should know if an agent/broker is right for you by asking yourself a couple of key questions, like: